jboss-developer/jboss-eap-quickstarts/ejb-security/README.md

 This quickstart takes the following steps to implement EJB security:

 1. Define the security domain.
 This can be done either in the `security` subsytem of the `standalone.xml` configuration file or in the `WEB-INF/jboss-web.xml` configuration file.
-This quickstart uses the `other` security domain which is provided by default in the `standalone.xml` file:
+This quickstart uses the `other` security domain, which is provided by default in the `standalone.xml` file.

         <security-domain name="other" cache-type="default">
             <authentication>